How Restraint Kills

 The Constitutional Standard

 Under the Fourth Amendment, force must be objectively reasonable.
-Continuing to apply prone compression after a suspect is handcuffed or controlled is constitutionally unreasonable when the person shows signs of breathing difficulty.
-For pre-trial detainees, the Fourteenth Amendment's due process clause applies under an objective standard.
+Whether continued prone compression or restraint violates the Constitution depends on the full record, including control status, breathing difficulty, officer knowledge, warnings, and available alternatives.
+For pre-trial detainees, the Fourteenth Amendment's due process clause may also apply.

 What Officers Are Trained to Know